NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 You must have Metamask Extension installed.

-Step 1 - Get Fake Ethers for your Account
+Step 1 - Get Fake Ethers for Your Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Select Ropsten network in you MetaMask plugin.